Storm Water Awareness

 The aim of the program is to reduce the amount of contaminants people unknowingly put into the watershed.
 By marking drains in this manner we hope to make people more aware of the impacts storm water has on the water quality of our riparian zones and our overall watershed health.

 The KWRC enlists volunteers to help us carry out this program each summer.
-If you or a group you belong to would like to help us paint storm drains in the Kennebecais watershed, please contact us!
+If you or a group you belong to would like to help us paint storm drains in the Kennebecasis watershed, please contact us!

 Storm Water Pathways Information Series